giantswarm/docs/src/content/advanced/gitops/index.md

         --export > 01-source.yaml
 ```

 This command creates the Custom Resource for you and exports it to `01-source.yaml`.
-You can also use the `01-source.yaml` file from example repository - they are identical.
+You can also use the `01-source.yaml` file from the example repository - they are identical.
 All resources generated in this document are stored there as well.

 Time to apply the generated YAML: